Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Applying for the Paycheck Protection Loan?
+Applying for the Paycheck Protection Program?
 Advice from 3 lenders

-We talked to three business loan marketplaces to get the scoop on this new SBA program.
+We talked to three business loan marketplaces to get the scoop on this SBA program.

 Online marketplaces can help borrowers find funding when they aren’t sure which lender to apply with.
 They can be particularly useful for small business owners applying for loans through the SBA Paycheck Protection Program (PPP) after its chaotic launch.
 And they have a birds-eye view of what’s working — and what’s not.